-- 1.1 The receiving of whistleblowing regarding corruption, misdeed and misconduct of regulations of the Company is processed appropriately, efficiently and complies with good corporate governance principle. - 1.2 Employees and any parties acting on behalf of the Company conduct the business lawfully, transparently, fairly and verifiably by following applicable laws, good corporate governance guidance, business ethics and regulations of the Company. - 1.3 Any person willing to report the Company on misconduct of operation or suspicious of misconduct made by a director, employee or person acting on behalf of the Company can do so via channels provided by the Company. - 1.4 The informants or whistleblowers or persons assisting the Company honestly are appropriately and fairly protected and prevented from maltreatment caused by raising the whistleblowing. - 1.5 The concerned persons are prevented from any risk and damage arising from breach of laws, business ethics or acts of a director, executive and employee of the Company.
+- 1.1 The receiving of whistleblowing regarding corruption, misdeed and misconduct of applicable laws, regulations, articles of association, and code of conduct is processed appropriately, efficiently and complies with good corporate governance principle. - 1.2 The Company's personnel and any parties acting on behalf of the Company conduct the business lawfully, transparently, fairly and verifiably by following applicable laws, regulations, articles of association, and code of conduct, as well as good corporate governance guidance. - 1.3 Any person willing to report the Company on misconduct of operation or suspicious of misconduct made by the Company's personnel and any parties acting on behalf of the Company can do so via channels provided by the Company. - 1.4 The informants or whistleblowers or persons assisting the Company honestly are appropriately and fairly protected and prevented from maltreatment caused by raising the whistleblowing. - 1.5 The concerned persons are prevented from any risk and damage arising from breach of laws, code of conduct, or acts of the Company's personnel and any parties acting on behalf of the Company.

-- 2.1 "Misconduct" means any act of doing or not doing by the personnel which breaches laws, Articles of Association, Code of Conduct, working rules, policy and regulations of the Company. - 2.2 "Personnel" means director, executive and employee of the Company and its subsidiaries. - 2.3 "Subsidiary" means a subsidiary company included in the consolidated financial statements of the Company. - 2.4 "Whistleblower" means the personnel including any person having interests who reports or raises any misconduct occurred in the Company.
+- 2.1 "Misconduct" means any act of doing or not doing by the personnel or persons acting on behalf of the Company which breaches laws, articles of association, code of conduct, working rules, policy and regulations of the Company. - 2.2 "Personnel" means director, executive and employee of the Company and its subsidiaries.

+- 2.3 "Subsidiary" means a subsidiary company included in the consolidated financial statements of the Company. - 2.4 "Whistleblower" means any person or the personnel who reports or raises any misconduct occurred in the Company.